 Frances had been picturing her lodgers in purely mercenary terms—as something like two great waddling shillings.
 But this, she thought, shuffling backward over the tiles, this was what it really meant to have lodgers: this odd, unintimate proximity, this rather peeled-back moment, where the only thing between herself and a naked Mrs. Barber was a few feet of kitchen and a thin scullery door.
 (28)

-(I love the “waddling shillings” bit, don’t you?)
+(I love the “waddling shillings” bit.)
 The romance between Frances and Mrs. Barber is heavily foreshadowed from the beginning.
 The will-they/won’t-they dance occasionally falters while keeping Frances in a state of emotional limbo.
 Though the slow start of their relationship is realistic, the back-and-forth becomes tedious.
 It’s a mark of good writing that I, the reader, felt worn out by the same thing wearing out the narrator, but I also had the knowledge that they were going to get together.
 This is the worst kind of predictability: I wanted Waters to tell me what I already knew and start putting plot points on the board.

 Until the two women start their relationship, there’s very little story/plot.
 It’s all about character building.
 Then they’re finally together and it’s…stagnant.
 Not that they don’t have mad sparks, it’s that the relationship can’t go anywhere due to its secretive nature.
 It’s a finite, claustrophobic thing.
 Then something REALLY BIG happens that I can’t tell you, because, spoilers.
 I had an inkling of what The Big Thing was going to be, but there was an added layer that I didn’t anticipate.
-Furthermore, it is so intensely written that it would still be shocking even if you knew it was going to happen.
+Furthermore, it’s so intensely written that it would be shocking even if you knew what was going to happen.

 As much as I slammed the predictability in the first part, the tedium of the second was more difficult to get through.
 At first, it was riveting: I hungrily awaited each new consequence from The Big Thing as the whole mess slowly moved to trial.
-I read that Waters researched a number of legal cases from the 1920s and she worked her knowledge into the story well.
+I read that Waters researched a number of legal cases from the 1920s and she has worked her knowledge into the story well.
 The details are marvelously well-placed.
 The writing is just as smooth as the first part, so it’s not as though she shifts into a different tone to convey the trial.

 Then a curious thing happens: